Prince (musician): Animal rights

-He became a Jehovah's Witness in 2001, following a two-year debate with bassist Larry Graham, who became his mentor and a close friend at this time.
-He did not consider it a conversion but a "realization", comparing it to Morpheus and Neo in The Matrix (1999).
-He attended meetings at a local Kingdom Hall and occasionally knocked on people's doors to discuss his faith.
-Prince had needed double hip replacement surgery since 2005.
-An unverified rumor was spread by tabloids that he would not undergo the operation because of his religious beliefs, which included a refusal to have blood transfusions.
-The Star Tribune reported that Graham "denied claims that Prince couldn't have hip surgery because his faith prohibited blood transfusions", stating that "medical technology offers alternatives".
-Longtime collaborator Jimmy Jam, said that "If he didn't, he was in pain, like, unbelievable (pain), because that's the way Morris felt too", referring to the lead singer of The Time who had hip surgery in 2008, though Jam still could not "believe the stories suggesting Prince may have been dependent on pain pills".
-While many patients can undergo hip transplant without transfusion, the need for blood is highly individual.
+Charitable endeavors

-Prince did not speak publicly about his charitable endeavors; the extent of his activism, philanthropy, and charity was publicized after his death.
+Prince did not speak publicly about his charitable endeavors.
+The extent of his activism, philanthropy, and charity was only publicized after his death, and much of it remains undocumented.

 In 2001, he anonymously donated $12,000 to the Louisville Free Public Library system to keep the historic Western Branch Library (the country's first full-service library for African-Americans) from closure.
 That same year, he anonymously paid off the medical bills of drummer Clyde Stubblefield, who was undergoing cancer treatment.

 In 2015, he conceived and launched YesWeCode, paying for many hackathons outright and performing musical acts at some of them.
 He also helped fund the Green for All initiative.

-In late March 2016, Prince told an audience he was writing a memoir titled The Beautiful Ones.
-His cowriter, Dan Piepenbring, continued work on the memoir and The Beautiful Ones was published in October 2019.
+According to Australian musician Ed Le Brocq's autobiography Danger Music, written about Le Brocq's time as a music teacher in Afghanistan, Prince had "quietly donated to PARSA (Physiotherapy and Rehabilitation Services for Afghanistan) for years", which had funded the revival of the Afghanistan Scout Association.